-- Venue rental:€204,000; - IT and technical facilities:€100,000.
+- IT and technical facilities..... €100,000.

-- 127. The Committee noted the 45 per cent increase in 2012 proposed Major Programme VI budget, including the increased costs for proposed additional staff. - 128.
-While accepting the Secretariat of the Trust Fund for Victims' need for legal and financial expertise, the Committee was of the view that sufficient financial expertise was already available within the Registry to provide the required services pursuant to regulation 19 of the Regulations of the Trust Fund for Victims. - 129.
-Therefore, in relation to the proposed GTA P-3 Financial Officer (paragraph 483 of the 2012 proposed programme budget), the Committee recommended that this position not be approved but that assistance to the Trust Fund for Victims on financial matters be made a priority task for the P-5 Senior Executive Officer in the Immediate Office of the Registrar. - 130.
-Should the Assembly approve this recommendation, the Committee would follow-up with the Secretariat of the Trust Fund for Victims on the adequacy of implementation and would make further recommendations if the situation warranted in the following year. - 131.
+- 125. The Committee also heard a presentation by the Chair of the Board of Directors of the Trust Fund for Victims, Ms. Elisabeth Rehn, and by the Executive Director of the Secretariat of the Trust Fund for Victims. - The Committee welcomed the presentations and the progress made by the Trust Fund in raising additional contributions, as well as in implementing its work plan in the field. - The Committee noted the 45 per cent increase in 2012 proposed Major Programme VI budget, including the increased costs for proposed additional staff. - While accepting the Secretariat of the Trust Fund for Victims' need for legal and financial expertise, the Committee was of the view that sufficient financial expertise was already available within the Registry to provide the required services pursuant to regulation 19 of the Regulations of the Trust Fund for Victims. - Therefore, in relation to the proposed GTA P-3 Financial Officer (paragraph 483 of the 2012 proposed programme budget), the Committee recommended that this position not be approved but that assistance to the Trust Fund for Victims on financial matters be made a priority task for the P-5 Senior Executive Officer in the Immediate Office of the Registrar. - 130.
+Should the Assembly approve this recommendation, the Committee would followup with the Secretariat of the Trust Fund for Victims on the adequacy of implementation and would make further recommendations if the situation warranted in the following year. - 131.
 In terms of the financial statements and budget presentation, the Committee recalled that the External Auditor had previously recommended that the financial statements should include in the primary statements the full income and expenditure of the Fund.
 The Committee endorsed this recommendation and recommended that the Secretariat of the Trust Fund for Victims endeavour to further quantify the distributed administrative costs of services provided by the Registry, in order to obtain an overview of the administrative costs of the Fund. - 132.
 Noting the potential for significant cost drivers, the Committee also recommended that the Secretariat of the Trust Fund for Victims consider alternative funding mechanisms for new activities in the field that would provide for more flexibility and reduce pressure on the regular budget.
 In that regard, the Committee recommended that the Trust Fund prepare a report on the possibilities of allocating a percentage of voluntary contributions to project-related costs, including any amendments to the Regulations that may be required and to report thereon to the Committee at its eighteenth session.